Adding a new SIEM connecter

 Coro displays the Add connector dialog:

-- Enter a Name for the new connector.
+- Enter a connector Name .

 - Enter the Listener URL and Token (both retrieved from your SIEM provider).